taehyunnnn/taehyunnnn/README.md

-- 👋 Hi, I’m @taehyunnnn
+- Hi, I’m @taehyunnnn
-- 👀 I’m interested in design and coding
+- I’m interested in coding
-- 🌱 I’m currently learning Java at high school
+- I’m currently a first year CMS student @utsc
-- 💞️ I’m looking to collaborate on IDK??
-- 📫 How to reach me: i.taehyun0315@gmail.com
+- How to reach me: i.taehyun0315@gmail.com

 <!---
 taehyunnnn/taehyunnnn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.